H’seven

 “You alright?” he says and pops a couple tablets into his mouth, swallowing them dry.

-Poker face restored, she nods.
-“I may have found another eye we can redeploy.
+Poker face restored, she says, “I may have found another eye we can redeploy.
 Top of the call list.
 There will be some blowback.”

 “I just lost a drone I misappropriated from the call list earlier today.
 Of course there’s going to be blowback.
 It’s nothing like what will happen if we lose that vehicle and its occupants.”